serverless/components/README.md

 Check out these [templates](./templates) for more use-cases.

+### Instant Deployments

+Most Serverless Components deploy within 2-4 seconds, 30x faster than traditional cloud provisioning tools.

+Our goal is to design Serverless Components that deploy instantly, removing the need to emulate cloud services locally for fast feedback during the development process.

+Serverless Components offer the fastest serverless development experience available today.

 ### Build Your Own

 Serverless Components are easily written in Javascript (`serverless.js`), with simple syntax inspired by component-based frameworks, like React.